 2A) The Mid-America Fish and Wildlife Agency (MAFWA) 2023 update explains the 100's of millions of common milkweed stems that have been planted on the summer breeding grounds of monarchs in the Midwest and Northeast since 2018.
 The government tax dollar supported Monarch Joint Venture uses this program to promote monarch conservation and habitat planting to its 120+ partners.
 All of their efforts over the last 10 years has led to less monarchs in the monarch migration on their eastern range in North America.

 2B) Bayer corporation explains 500,000,000 common milkweed stems have been planted on the landscape of the Midwest between 2014 and 2020.
 Those common milkweeds are somewhat invasive and have all matured and sent out underground runners in every direction and are responsible for increasing those 500 million stems to over 5 billion stems if each plant sent out only 10 runners which produce additional stems.
-Most of these milkweed plants have sent out many more than 10 stems and, of course, floss covered seeds have established new plants everywhere.
+Most of these milkweed plants have sent out many more than 10 stems and, of course, Their floss covered seeds have also established new plants everywhere.

 It was determined in 2015 there would need to be 1.3 billion stems planted in mostly the Midwest and Northeast to recover the monarch migration to an average and a sustainable 6 hectares overwintering in Mexico.
 At least three times that many new stems are established on the landscape now.
 The monarch migration can, however, recover substantially if milkweed is allowed to grow in crop fields where predators are fewer and can't establish colonies because these fields are plowed regularly.

-2C) The count for the overwintering in Mexico population for 2024 was .90 hectares, the second lowest count since records have been kept for 34 years.
+2C) The count for the overwintering in Mexico population for 2024 was .90 hectares, the second lowest count since records have been kept over 34 years.
 The average population overwintering in Mexico is, on average, been decreasing since 2014 when the petition to list the monarch under the endangered species act was accepted.

 2E) Fire ants are consuming 87% of monarch immatures in Texas as described on page 12 of their research, before the migration gets to the Midwest and Northeast.
 Invasive imported red fire ant populations are increasing.
 The remaining 13% of immature's are attacked by necessary natural predators leaving very few mature monarchs to populate the monarch's summer breeding grounds of the Midwest and Northeast May through August.
 These fire ants have spread throughout the warmer areas of California and continue to play a a large role in keeping the monarch population down in the western monarch migration also.